borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 ### And others are both: Lie groups
 In GTSAM we have manifolds that are not groups, which are objects that we want to optimize but do not necessarily operate in the ways we described for groups (calibration matrices, bearing ranges).
-However, *all the objects that are groups are also defined as manifolds*.
-In such cases, we say that they are [**Lie groups**](https://en.wikipedia.org/wiki/Lie_group).
+It can also happen the oposite, we could have objects that are only groups because we do not want to optimzie them.
+However, there are objects that are **both groups and differentiable manifolds**, which we know as [**Lie groups**](https://en.wikipedia.org/wiki/Lie_group).

 Objects such as rigid-body matrices and quaternions are Lie groups.
 In fact, rigid-body transformations can be seen as elements of the *Special Euclidean group* $\text{SE(3)}$ and we can use those definitions to define the operations we described before for groups and manifolds: